shikharpaudel/youtube-clone/README.md

 ## Acknowledgments

--RapidAPI - For providing the YouTube API
+-RapidAPI - For providing the YouTube API<br>
 -Create React App - For the React boilerplate